Range and Fluctuation Metrics

 # of readings within specification / total # of readings for your period chosen * 100%

-To visually see your % in fluctuation check out this article, Visualizing Fluctuation Metrics.
+To visually see your % in fluctuation as a graph, see this article, Visualize Fluctuation Metrics.

 ⚠️ Illuminance